digidemlab/digidemlab.github.io/_crew/petter-joelson-en.md

 twitter: "@p_jo"
 ---

-Petter Joelson is a co-founder of Digidem Lab and has worked with web and digital services for civil society for fifteen years.
+Petter Joelson is a co-founder of Digidem Lab and Civic Tech Sweden.
+He has worked with web and digital services for civil society for fifteen years.